adrian154/blog/public/blogposts/normality-plot/blogpost.md

 So how do we actually compute that expected z-score I just mentioned?
 Well, we can start with the normal CDF, which we'll write as $\Phi(x)$.
 This function tells us the probability of a normally distributed random value being less than $x$.

 Notice that the CDF does the exact opposite of what we want.
-If we're considering the *n*th value of a set of size $N$, we know the probability of a normal random variable being smaller than the point we're looking at, and want to know the z-score.
+If we're considering the *n*th value of a set, we know the probability of a normal random variable being smaller than the point we're looking at, and want to know the z-score.
 Therefore, we should use the *quantile function*, which is the inverse of the CDF.
 For this reason, we'll write it as $\Phi^{-1}(x)$.

 <figure>
     <img src="quantile-function.png">